-Calculations: In the Initial phase, zero initial stresses are generated by using the K0 procedure ($\gamma = 0$).
-In the following phases, the Calculation type is set to Plastic analysis and the soil cluster is deactivated, while the plate, the point fixity and the point load are activated.
-A bending moment M, varying per calculation phase, is assigned to the point load.
+Calculations: In the Initial phase, zero initial stresses are generated by using the K0 procedure ( $\gamma = 0$ ).
+In the following phases, the Calculation type is set to Plastic analysis and the soil cluster is deactivated, while the plate, the point fixity and the point moment are activated.
+A bending moment M, varying per calculation phase, is assigned to the point.
 The horizontal and vertical force F is set to 0.
-In the Model conditions, the Deformations option is deactivated.
+In order to let the right end of the beam move freely, the Deformations option is deactivated in the Model conditions.